OctopusDeploy/blog/blog/2018-10/deploying-teamcity-to-kubernetes/index.md

 ![](enable_k8s_octopus_deploy.png "width=500")

 Next up, it is time to create a worker.
+Workers are a new type of targets.
+This [feature was added in 2018.7.0](https://octopus.com/blog/octopus-release-2018.7).
+It allows you to create a pool of machines to perform work.
+Previously this work was performed directly on the Octopus Server.

 The worker will have Kubectl installed on it.
 I want these machines partitioned off from the rest of my targets because they will have admin access to my cluster.
 To do this, I first created a worker pool called "Kubernetes Worker Pool."

 ![](octopus_k8s_worker_pool.png "width=500")